One can come up with hundreds of excuses for infidelity in marriage, but the person having an affair always has the choice to do or not to do.

 You can’t blame the victim

 There must be something more if a relationship is to grow and flourish.
-In addition to that, if a woman finds herself married to a man who believes that his wife must maintain a perfect appearance in exchange for his fidelity, it is likely that such a man will not be capable of having a mature relationship.
+In addition to that, if a person finds they married someone who believes that his/her spouse must maintain a perfect appearance in exchange for their fidelity, it is likely that such a person will not be capable of having a mature relationship.

 Frankly, I find it outrageous when a victim is blamed for an affair.
 This argument contains the same kind of quasi-logic as saying that a criminal is not accountable for robbing a bank because the bank had money in it.
 This type of argument would never hold up in a court of law.